-Transactions made in a currency other than Canadian Dollars are translated to the functional currency at exchange rates at the dates of the transactions.
-Monetary assets and liabilities denominated in foreign currencies at the reporting date are translated to the functional currency at the exchange rate at that date and non-monetary assets and liabilities are translated at historical rates.
-Revenues and expenses are translated at the exchange rates approximating those in effect on the date of the transactions.
-Foreign currency gains and losses arising from translation are included in profit or loss.
+Transactions made in a currency other than the functional currency are remeasured to the functional currency at exchange rates at the dates of the transactions.
+Monetary assets and liabilities denominated in foreign currencies at the reporting date are remeasured to the functional currency at the exchange rate at that date and non-monetary assets and liabilities are remeasured at historical rates.
+Foreign currency translation gains and losses are included in profit or loss.